Some options if you are ready to go beyond a savings account

 Investing always involves risk — and if it’s your first time investing, you might feel nervous.
 But preparing for big goals like retirement or building generational wealth are lofty goals that will likely require a strategy beyond socking money away in a savings account.
-Fighting inflation and earning compound interest are two important benefits of investing that will help you meet those long-term goals.
+Fighting inflation and earning compound interest are two important benefits of investing that can help you meet those long-term goals.

-If you’ve shied away from investing in the past or you’re waiting for the best time to invest, know that starting early is key and there are many choices to help suit your unique needs and investment objectives.
+If you’ve shied away from investing in the past or you’re waiting for the best time to invest, know that starting early is generally better and there are many choices to help suit your unique needs and investment objectives.
 If not having time is your biggest hold-up, you might consider starting with a robo-advisor to help minimize the guesswork and help you become a confident investor.

 Save smarter, not harder

 An accessible savings account and emergency fund are only the beginning of a strong approach to your financial health.
 If you’ve set a solid foundation and cushion, it may be time to think about other solutions.
 By exploring wealth-building opportunities beyond your savings account — whether you take advantage of higher interest rates or the potential returns of the stock market — you can consider other opportunities for pursuing your goals.